ludwig-cf/ludwig-cf.github.io/initial/liquid-crystal.rst

   Q_{xx} = A (-2 C_y S_z + S_x C_z + C_x S_y)

 and so on.
-A negative amplitude should be selected BECAUSE...
+Note that a negative amplitude :math:`A` is associated with oblate anisoptropy (+ve is prolate).

 The wavevector is typically selected so that the system length is :math:`L = \sqrt{2} p`, that is, a unit cell.